Tsho Rolpa Lake Trek - 10 Days

 • Travel and health Insurance which covers emergency Rescues and evacuations

-• During the trekking time, personal expenses, snacks, alcoholic and non-alcoholic beverages, bottled water, hot shower, WI-FI, battery charging, etc.
+• During the trekking time, personal expenses, snacks, alcoholic and non-alcoholic beverages, bottled and hot water, hot shower, WI-FI, battery charging, etc.

 • Tips for treks guide, porter (it is appreciated)